cachai2/agentic-dashboard-builder/app/agent-service/AgentOrchestrator/README.md

    - Author request/response models for `ProfileRequest`, `PlanRequest`, `RenderRequest`, etc.
 3. **Wrap tools**
    - Import the profiler/renderer modules directly so the orchestrator can call them synchronously.
-   - For remote Ollama, create an `OllamaPlannerTool` that hits `https://ollama-ignite-demo-...azurecontainerapps.io:11434/api/chat`.
+   - For remote Ollama, point the planner tool at the Ollama Gateway base URL (e.g. `https://ollama-ignite-demo-...azurecontainerapps.io`) and call the `/json` endpoint with the DashboardPlan schema.
 4. **Build workflow**
    - Start with sequential execution: profile → plan → render → return artifact path.
    - Add retries (planner JSON validation) and validation steps (schema enforcement) inline.